-How to Fix 'Unknown Part' iPhone Camera Error
+'Unknown Part' iPhone Camera Error - What it Means and How to Fix It

 The “Unknown Part” iPhone camera error is a notification that appears on your device when it is unable to verify a component of your device’s hardware, in this case, the camera.
 When this happens, you may notice that your camera app displays a black screen, and you are unable to take pictures or record videos.

 Several factors can cause this error.
-One of the most common causes is a software glitch that may occur after updating your iPhone’s operating system.
-It can also happen when there is an issue with the camera hardware or a connection problem between the camera and the phone’s logic board.
+Most of the time, that means a camera or some other part of your iPhone is either defective or it’s a non-OEM Apple part.
+It may also be a software glitch that may occur after updating your iPhone’s operating system.

 How Can I Get Rid Of the ‘Unknown Part’ iPhone Camera Error?